Stock Clearance Sale

 1. Alpha-blockers:

 These medicines work by relaxing the smooth muscle of the prostate and bladder neck.
 It can improve urine flow.
-The most common side effects of these medicines are slight drowsiness, headaches, and dizziness.
+These medicines' most common side effects are slight drowsiness, headaches, and dizziness.

 This medicine work by blocking hormone testosterone conversion to dihydrotestosterone in the prostate.
 These are alternatives to alpha-blockers.
 There are two drugs: finasteride and dutasteride.